manfredzab/endpoints-codelab-android/README.md

 }
 ```

 This method clearly does modify the server state and thus its name does not start with `get`.
 An HTTP POST is required to call this method.
 Another common RESTful request is the use of HTTP PUT but in our case we're never modifying existing data.
-If needed, here are the appropriate import statements for the entire endpoints class :
+If needed, here are the appropriate import statements for the entire Endpoints class :

 ```java